FlaneurApp/FlaneurImagePicker/README.md

 // Changes the order of the sections imagePicker.config.sectionsOrderArray = [.imageSources, .pickerView, .selectedImages]

 // Changes the title for the one or more imageSources imagePicker.config.titleForImageSource = [.instagram: "Insta."]

 // Changes height for one or more sections imagePicker.config.heightForSection = [.selectedImages: Int(UIScreen.main.bounds.height / CGFloat(3)), .imageSources: 50]

 // You can find all the possible configurations in the documentation
 // as well as an example in the Example directory of the repo ...
 ```

-## Instagram
+## Instagram Support

 To configure instagram, you need to go on the [instagram developer website](https://www.instagram.com/developer/)